jathindra07/MORSE_CODE-CONVERTOR/README.md

 * Crucial: The best thing to do is to save the file in the directory where you will be working, here the Morse_Project folder, and it is also significant to provide a title to the file which ends with .py like morse_translator.py.

-▶️ Step 3: Running the Script (The Execution)
+ Step 3: Running the Script

 This is the exciting part when you actually get the program to work!

 * Go to the Right Spot: Return to your Terminal/Command Prompt window.
 You need to direct it to the location of the Python file.
-Writing the cd (change directory) command to get to the folder you created will do the trick.
+Writing the cd  command to get to the folder you created will do the trick.

 * Example (if it is on your desktop):